 Professional practice

+Lorraine is currently involved in international law proceedings before the European Court of Human Rights and in the African Court on Human and Peoples’ Rights.
+She also has experience in claims for State immunity by Respondent States to employment claims.
 Lorraine was a member of the legal team which represented the Republic of Chile before the International Court of Justice in the Dispute over the Status and the Use of the Waters of the Silala (Chile v Bolivia).
-She was previously seconded to the Legal Directorate of the Foreign, Commonwealth and Development Office (“FCDO”) where she advised on a range of public international law issues, involving foreign nationals and foreign governments and has continued to advise the FCDO on the designation of persons under the Sanctions, Anti-Money Laundering Act 2018 (SAMLA).
-She also advises non-governmental organisations and private parties on public international law matters and has been involved in proceedings in the European Court of Human Rights.
+She was previously seconded to the Legal Directorate of the Foreign, Commonwealth and Development Office (“FCDO”) where she advised on a range of public international law issues, involving foreign nationals and foreign governments.
+She continues to advise non-governmental organisations and private parties on public international law matters.

 Before coming to the Bar, Lorraine studied European Legal Studies at the University of Southampton, where she graduated ranked second in her year.
 As part of her degree, she studied French Law at the Université de Nantes.
 She then completed an LLM in International Law at University College London, followed by the BPTC at City Law School, as a Major Scholar of the Inner Temple.